plaid/react-native-plaid-link-sdk/README.md

 ![version](https://img.shields.io/npm/v/react-native-plaid-link-sdk)
 [![License](https://img.shields.io/github/license/plaid/react-native-plaid-link-sdk)](https://github.com/plaid/react-native-plaid-link-sdk/blob/master/LICENSE)

-The Plaid React Native SDK provides the client-side component that your users will interact with in order to link their accounts to Plaid and all you to access their accounts via the Plaid API.
+The Plaid React Native SDK provides the client-side component that your users will interact with in order to link their accounts to Plaid and allow you access to their accounts via the Plaid API.

 For more information about Plaid Link check out our [introduction documentation](https://plaid.com/docs/link/#introduction-to-link).